Tree planting Statistics:

 2011 - 600 mango trees were planted and 90% survived the first year, growing 6 feet high.
 15,000 hardwood seedlings were planted as well.

-2013 - 3200 trees were planted on private lands by landowners usually along field perimeters – mango, lemon, orange, and grapefruit.
+2013 - 3200 fruit trees were planted on private lands by landowners usually near homes or gardens where they are easier to care for – mango, lemon, orange, and grapefruit.

-2014 - 1,800 mango Mango "Madam Francique".
-These are the mangoes that people in the US see in Whole Foods Stores
+2014 - 1,800 mango Mango "Madam Francique" were again given to land owners.
+These are the mangoes that people in the US see in Whole Foods Stores.

 The Haiti Tree Project is more than just a tree distribution charity.
 Equally important, is our educational role.